 State roads perform an important strategic function and are fully funded and managed by RMS.
 The Pacific Motorway is the only state road within the Tweed LGA.
-The other important regional road is Tweed Valley Way, formerly the Pacific Highway, connecting Murwillumbah to the Pacific Motorway and Tweed Coast Road, a regional road connecting the coastal villages to the Pacific Motorway.
+The other important regional road is Tweed Valley Way, formally the Pacific Highway, connecting Murwillumbah to the Pacific Motorway.
 All other roads in the Tweed LGA function as either collector roads or local roads and are managed by Council.